MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## What features are not available in the new experience?

-We are working hard to bring new features and continual improvements to new Yammer.
+We are working hard to bring new features and continuous improvements to new Yammer.
 Below is a list of features that differ or are in progress:

 ### Home Page